Sabine Lake: Features

 Sabine Lake is located on the Gulf Coastal Plain at the Texas–Louisiana border.
 The natural portions of the lake have a mean low-water depth of at most around 10 ft, though the ship channels have been dredged to a depth of more than 40 ft.
 The eastern (Louisiana) shore has little human development, and the majority is protected within the Sabine National Wildlife Refuge; the western (Texas) shore is heavily urbanized, with the city of Port Arthur and significant shipping and petrochemical infrastructure along the shore.
 Pleasure Island parallels the western shore for 18 mi, separating the Port Arthur Canal and Sabine–Neches Canal from the main body of the lake.
-The Martin Luther King Bridge spans the Sabine–Neches Canal to link Port Arthur to Pleasure Island, and the Sabine Causeway connects the island to the Louisiana shore across the southern tip of the lake.
+The Martin Luther King Bridge (also known as the Gulfgate Bridge) spans the Sabine–Neches Canal to link Port Arthur to Pleasure Island, and the Sabine Causeway connects the island to the Louisiana shore across the southern tip of the lake.
 Water exchange with the Gulf of Mexico occurs at Sabine Pass.

 Sabine Lake is the smallest of the seven major estuaries along the Gulf Coast of Texas, approximately 14 mi long and 7 mi wide, with a surface area of 45320 acre.
 It receives the discharge from the Neches and Sabine Rivers, along with various smaller streams and the surrounding coastal watershed.
 The lake's small size and high rate of freshwater inflow make it the least saline of the major Texas estuaries.
 Its salinity was even lower prior to the twentieth century, and its upper reaches were almost entirely fresh, but the extensive channelization of the lake since then has led to increased saltwater intrusion into the estuary, with salinity rising especially during periods of low freshwater inflow.
 Increasing salinity has had a negative impact on the diversity and productivity of wetland plants in the estuary.